miniflux/website/src/docs/upgrade.md

 - Start a new container with the latest tag: `docker run -d -p 80:8080 miniflux/miniflux:2.x.x`

 If you use Docker Compose, define the new tag in the YAML file and restart the container.
-Don't forget to run the database migrations if necessary.
+Do not forget to run the database migrations if necessary.